hhelm10/graphstats/README.md

 # graphstats
-Implentations for graph-stat related methods and procedures
+Implentations for graph-stat related methods.

+Adapted from neurodata/primitive-interfaces